 This is an independent, not-for-profit certified trademark program based in Australia.

-Some companies which have certified their products through POFCAP include: Loom Designs, MSM Milling, OmMade Organic Skincare, Red Ape Cinnamon, Wild Friends Foods, and more.
-In addition, you can see the products they have certified palm oil free.
+Some companies which have certified their products through POFCAP include: Loom Designs, The Eco Alchemist, MSM Milling, OmMade Organic Skincare, Red Ape Cinnamon, Wild Friends Foods, and more.

 This is an independent, non-profit organization and registered charity based in Australia.
 Orangutan Alliance promotes reducing non-sustainable palm oil in consumer products.